 In terms of cars, there is not yet an official or even leaked list of cars, but with GT Sport having 324 cars, we don’t expect to see any less in GT7.
 That having been said, we can ascertain a number of confirmed cars from watching the trailer alone, which you can see here.

-Gran Turismo 7 makes use of next-gen tech
+Making use of next-gen tech

 Posting on the official Twitter account for Gran Turismo, developers have confirmed that the upcoming Gran Turismo 7 game will make use of new technology released with the PS5.